 Click Add Package.
 Once SPM is done checking out the package, a list of framework targets included in the library appears.
 For this tutorial, select the main Apollo target and the ApolloWebSocket target:

 Apollo-Dynamictarget, this is only for use for projects linking to our library dynamically.
 Most projects, including this one, will not need to do this.

 Click Finish.
 SPM fetches your dependencies.
 When it completes, you can see them in the project navigator:

 Note: Because SPM has not yet implemented Target-Based Dependency Resolution, you'll see the

 ApolloSQLite, the target which depends on it.

-Next, before you can use the SDK, you need to obtain a local copy of your GraphQL schema.
+Now that you know what you need and why you need it, the next step is to obtain a local copy of your GraphQL schema.